 - 1. Estimated the total number of devices to be distributed by dividing the total investment by the assumed price per device (including program management fees). - 2.
-Estimated the number of devices distributed by the year in question by multiplying the total number of devices by the assumed percent distributed. - 3.
-Calculated the total daily VMT affected by the smart driving behavior by multiplying the number of behavior adopters by the regional average daily VMT per vehicle. - 4.
-Estimated the equivalent quantity of VMT reduced due to fuel economy meters by multiplying the total daily VMT by the assumed fuel efficiency savings of the fuel economy meters (3%). - 5.
+Calculated the total daily VMT affected by the smart driving behavior by multiplying the number of behavior adopters by the regional average daily VMT per vehicle. - 3.
+Estimated the equivalent quantity of VMT reduced due to fuel economy meters by multiplying the total daily VMT by the assumed fuel efficiency savings of the fuel economy meters (3%). - 4.
 Calculated the CO2 emissions reduced by multiplying the equivalent VMT reduced by the EMFAC exhaust CO2 emissions factor.

-Table 17 and 18 summarize the CO2 reductions due to MTC's efforts to promote smart driving.
+Table 17 and Table 18 summarize the CO2 reductions due to MTC's efforts to promote smart driving.